 A screenshot of the official website covid.is which details important information in 9 languages.

-Unlike France, Italy and the UK, no police officers were patrolling the streets to check if citizens were out in public because they needed to be.
+No police officers were patrolling the streets to check if citizens were out in public because they needed to be.

 Iceland’s small population and community-minded spirit made social distancing incredibly manageable compared to larger nations.
 People simply adapted almost overnight to their new way of life.